 Value Plan: The Value plan offers access to much of the Internet, including websites for news, weather, sports, and most importantly — email.
 The service is also faster than the Social plan.
 For the extra access, you’ll pay $12 per day if you wait to purchase once you are on the ship.

 Premium Plan: If you want the entire Internet and you want the fastest speeds on Carnival, the the Premium plan is ideal.
 It offers full access at triple the speed of the Value plan.
 Depending on which ship you sail, streaming might be available.
-Currently Carnival Vista and Horizon have Netflix enabled, according to the company.
+(Streaming is often provided on newer ships.)
 The Premium plan costs $17 per day.
 You can also buy a 24-hour pass for $25.

 When it comes to Internet on a cruise, Royal Caribbean is trying to position itself as a leader.
 The cruise line offers VOOM Internet service, which it bills as “the fastest Internet at sea.”
 VOOM offers two different levels of service at two price points.
 If booked ahead of time, you can get up to 30% off the rates you’ll pay on the ship.

 Surf: As the name says, Surf lets you enjoy the Internet.
 This includes your favorite websites, email, social media, and more.
 As with most things on Royal Caribbean, expect the rate to vary depending on the ship (the cruise line seems to constantly test prices).
-We found a rate of $15.99 per day for the entire cruise or $22.99 for a single day.
+We have found rates of $15.99 per day for the entire cruise or $22.99 for a single day.

 Surf + Stream: The higher tier of service is Surf + Stream.
 As you can guess, this offers Internet access, plus the ability to stream music or movies.
 On a recent cruise the rate was $19.99 per day for one device when purchased on the ship.
 The cost was $29.99 if purchased for a single day only.